The Knights of the Cross: Historical background

 The novel was written by Sienkiewicz in 1900, when the Polish state, after being partitioned among Russian, Austrian and German empires in the late 18th century, did not exist, and most Poles were living in the Russian occupation zone named Vistula Land, formerly Congress Poland.
 One of Sienkiewicz's goals in writing The Knights of the Cross was to encourage and strengthen Polish national confidence against the occupying powers.
 To circumvent Russian censorship, he placed the plot in the Middle Ages, around Prussia and the State of the Teutonic Order.

 The history of the German Order of the Teutonic Knights is the backdrop for the story.
 From the 13th century onward, the Order controlled large parts of the Baltic Sea coast until its defeat at the 1410 Battle of Grunwald by the United Kingdom of Poland and Lithuania.
-The novel focuses extensively on the medieval life and customs of both, the cities and the countryside of Medieval Poland.
+The novel focuses extensively on the medieval life and customs in Poland in both the cities and the countryside.

 In 1960, the novel was made into a Polish film of the same name by director Aleksander Ford, with Emil Karewicz as King Władysław II Jagiełło and Stanisław Jasiukiewicz as Grand Master Ulrich von Jungingen.